David Gere: Career

 Gere is best known for his role as Frank Meltzer on the CW Network’s hit show Gossip Girl.
-Gere has also appeared in many television shows and movies, including Ugly Betty, Rocky Balboa, Remains, The Dark Knight Rises, Infected, Self Storage, Army of the Damned, and A Bet's A Bet.
+Gere has also appeared in television shows and movies, including Ugly Betty, Rocky Balboa, Remains, The Dark Knight Rises, Infected, Self Storage, Army of the Damned, and A Bet.
 In 2014, Gere co-starred in the thriller, Buddy Hutchins with Jamie Kennedy, Sally Kirkland, and Sara Malakul Lane.
 The story of the film was highlighted in an Entertainment Tonight piece that aired on February 22, 2014, as the film was produced by the youngest movie producer in history, Richard Switzer, who is Gere's producing partner at Switzer Entertainment Group, LLC.
 In the summer of 2014, Gere was cast as Tyler Lavey in the teen sex caper, School's Out.
 The character was loosely based on Gere's real life, as he portrayed a nightclub owner who mentors two high school misfits.
 Gere is a producing partner at the Woodhaven Production company and has produced various feature films including Sensory Perception, Self Storage, Chilling Visions: The 5 Senses of Fear, Army of the Damned, A Bet's a Bet, The Devil's Dozen, and Almost Mercy.

-Gere formed a unique relationship with the infamous former mobster, Henry Hill after Hill appeared twice at The Shadow Room.
+Gere formed a relationship with the infamous former mobster, Henry Hill after Hill appeared twice at The Shadow Room.
 Gere became close to Hill, and they were developing a project together in which Gere was to portray Hill.
 Hill was famously portrayed by Ray Liotta in the award-winning box office hit, Goodfellas, which was directed by Martin Scorsese.
 Hill died unexpectedly just days after a meeting with Gere.
 The future of the film is unknown at this time, but Gere has indicated that he has been in contact with Hill's girlfriend, Lisa Caserta, to revive the project.